 - If you have selected Replace, use the gizmo to set the altitude.

 - Close the tool overlay by clicking x in the top right corner.

 To edit a mesh modification, open the tool overlay for the elevation surface or the integrated mesh scene layer that has the modification.

 Display polygons for the elevation surface or an integrated mesh scene layer by opening the tool overlay.

 Select a polygon by clicking the polygon lines or inside of the polygon while the icon is selected in the tool.
-(The line color changes to blue when selected.)
+(The gizmo will be displayed when it's selected.)

-Deselect a polygon by clicking outside of the polygon in the Viewport.
+Deselect a polygon by clicking outside of the polygon's bounding box in the viewport.

 Use the gizmo to move a polygon while the polygon is selected.

 Click a point and drag to move the point position of the polygon.

 Add points to a polygon by clicking the middle point of a line.